hackebrot/labels/README.md

 ### Sync

-Now that you have a file on your computer that represents your GitHub issue labels, you can edit this file and then run **labels sync** to update the remote repository.
+Now that you have a file on your computer that represents your GitHub labels, you can edit this file and then run **labels sync** to update the remote repository.
 But first let's look into how that works... 🔍

-Representation of a GitHub issue label in the written TOML file:
+Representation of a GitHub label in the written TOML file:

 ```toml
 [docs]